Daniel-KM/Ead2DCterms/readme.md

 only a tool to convert metadata, but a mapping table too.

-This tool is integrated in [Omeka], an open source platform for publishing collections online, via the plugin [Ead4Omeka].
+This tool is integrated in [Omeka], an open source platform for publishing collections online, via the plugins [Ead4Omeka] and [ArchiveFolder].

 Xslt mapper